NetLogo/Shell-Extension/README.md

 ## Building

-The Makefile included in this package can be used to create the shell.jar file from the java source file.
-If you are running it from the app/extensions/shell folder in the NetLogo installation, you can simply enter "make".
-(Depending on the system, you may need to do this as "administrator".)
-If you are in any other directory, you will need to first set the NETLOGO environment variable to tell the Makefile where to find the NetLogo installation.
-For example:

-    export NETLOGO="/Applications/NetLogo 6.1.0"
-    export NETLOGO="c:/Program Files/NetLogo 6.1.0"

-The "" are required because the directory names contain spaces.

-If compilation succeeds, `shell.jar` will be created.
+Launch the project in SBT by running the `sbt` command (if you have it installed).
+If you successfully run `package`, `shell.jar` is created.

 ## Credits

 The shell extension was written by Eric Russell and updated to NetLogo 6.0 and then 6.1 by Charles Staelin.
+Since 6.1, it has been maintained by the NetLogo development team.

 ## Terms of Use